Nilesh9106/EventRegistrationSystem-core/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-- .NET Core SDK (version x.x or higher)
+- .NET Core SDK (version 6.0 or higher)
 - Visual Studio Code or Visual Studio (recommended)

 ## Installation